aeberspaecher/PythonForScientists/README.rst

 About
 =====

-This is the source for a talk the author (Alexander Eberspächer) has given at the informal student's seminar at the X. informal Billiard Workshop of the German Research Unit 760 at Riezlern, Kleinwalsertal.

-A slightly enhanced version will be given in our working group's seminar.
+This are the sources for a talk the author (Alexander Eberspächer) has given at the informal student's seminar at the X. informal Billiard Workshop of the German Research Unit 760 at Riezlern, Kleinwalsertal.
+A slightly enhanced version has been presented to our working group, too.

-The presentation meant to be both a very short introduction to the Python programming as well as a short demonstration of advanced topics such as scientific packages (NumPy, SciPy).
+The presentation meant to be both a very short introduction to the Python programming as well as a short demonstration of advanced topics such as use of scientific packages (NumPy, SciPy).
 Python as a glue language was targeted, too.
 So the talk tried to kill two birds with one stone: it tried to introduce Python to people without prior exposure and it also tried to show some advanced topics to experienced Python users.

 Slides
 ======